Zagreb school stabbing

 On 20 December 2024, a mass stabbing occurred at Prečko Elementary School in Zagreb, Croatia.
-The attacker, identified as a 19-year-old male, stabbed seven individuals, resulting in the death of a 7-year-old student.
+19-year-old Leonardo Mušančić stabbed seven people, resulting in the death of a 7-year-old student.
 Six others, five students and a teacher, also sustained injuries.

 Background

+The Prečko Elementary school, situated in the neighbourhood of Prečko in Zagreb is home to around 13,765 residents.

-This marked the first school attack in Croatia since the 1972 shooting in Zadar, where a 19-year-old student fatally shot two teachers.
+The attack marked the first school attack in Croatia since 2006, when 19-year-old Mihovil Vukšić killed 18-year-old Branimir Mateljak in front of the school yard in Gradec, Zagreb County by stabbing him eight times in the head and throat.

 Attack

-The attacker, dressed in black and with a balaclava on his head, entered the Prečko Elementary School at about 9:50 a.m., physically assaulting a student in the corridor before storming a random class with a knife, killing a seven-year-old student and wounding five more students and a teacher in the process.
-The 62-year-old teacher allegedly attempted to protect the kids from the knifeman, before getting stabbed 31 times by the attacker.
+The attacker, dressed in black and with a balaclava on his head, entered Prečko Elementary School at about 9:50 a.m., physically assaulting a student in the corridor before storming a random class with a knife, killing a seven-year-old student and wounding five more students and a teacher in the process.
+The 62-year-old teacher allegedly attempted to protect the kids from the attacker, before getting stabbed 31 times by the attacker.
 According to the mother of one of the pupils present in the classroom during the attack, the kids reacted by hiding under the tables, before eventually getting up and running away in different directions.
 Some of the kids were found in the school kitchen, some on the school exit, while she found her daughter in a restaurant across the street.
 The perpetrator escaped from the scene to a nearby health centre.

 While hiding in a toilet at the health centre, the attacker attempted suicide using the knife.
 The police detained him about ten minutes after receiving a distress signal.
 He was subsequently transported to a hospital for treatment of his self-inflicted wounds.
 Meanwhile, a helicopter ambulance landed in the schoolyard and six ambulances rushed to the scene, transporting the wounded to various hospitals around Zagreb.

 Investigation

 Several hours after the attack, Croatian Minister of the Interior Davor Božinović held a press conference.
-Božinović stated that the motive of the attack remains unknown, but that the perpetrator had had a history of mental health issues.
+Božinović stated that the motive of the attack remains unknown, but that the perpetrator had a history of mental health issues.
 The police later stated that the attacker would be charged with one count of aggravated murder and four counts of attempted aggravated murder.
 A psychiatric examination concluded that the attacker is mentally fit for a criminal charge.
 He was then taken to the police station in Heinzelova street in Zagreb, where he remained silent during questioning.
 He was then detained and transferred to Remetinec prison.
 The police stated that the attacker will be charged with a total of 45 criminal offenses, including 40 counts of children's rights violations.